 - European: 26” x 26”, 24” x 24”, 22” x 22”, 20” x 20”, 18” x 18”, or 16” x 16”

-Standard, Super Standard, and Queen pillows fit on most mattresses sizes, up to a Queen.
+Standard, Super Standard, and Queen sizes fit on most mattresses, up to a Queen.
 King beds require a wider pillow to cover the entire surface of the mattress.
 European pillows can be used on your bed or in other rooms of the house as decoration.

-After deciding on the shape and size of your next pillow, it’s time to look at what pillows are filled with and choose which material best aligns with your sleep needs.
+After deciding on the shape and size of your next pillow, it’s time to look at their different fills and choose which material best aligns with your sleep needs.

 First invented by NASA to use as seat cushions, memory foam is known for its ability to mold to your body’s shape and relieve pressure.
-For those with neck pain, a cushioning but pressure-relieving memory foam pillow could be your key to a better, more comfortable night’s sleep.
-You can find memory foam pillows in a variety of thicknesses, so they’re an option regardless of how you sleep.
+For those with neck pain, cushioning but pressure-relieving memory foam could be your key to a better, more comfortable night’s sleep.
+You can usually find the best memory foam pillows carried in a variety of thicknesses, so they’re an option regardless of your sleeping position.

 Shredded Memory Foam

 These differ from traditional memory foam pillows because instead of containing one solid block of memory foam, the memory foam is shredded up– as the name suggests.
-Some people prefer shredded memory foam over a standard memory foam pillow because this option is more malleable; because the shreds of memory foam can be moved around, you can adjust the foam inside to feel softer or firmer where you want more support or more comfort.
+Some people prefer shredded memory foam over standard memory foam because this option is more malleable— the shreds of memory foam can be moved around, you can adjust the foam inside to feel softer or firmer where you want more support or more comfort.

-Down is one of the most popular pillow fillings and is known for its plushness.
+Down, or goose down, is one of the most popular fillings and is known for its plushness.
 Down feathers are plucked from the underbellies of waterfowl, mostly geese, and differ from their other feathers because they’re lighter, fluffier, and free from quills.
 You can buy feather pillows, too, but down pillows are known to hold their loft and resist sags for much longer.
 Because these pillows can be quite soft, they may not always be the best option for side sleepers.

-Feather pillows feel a little firmer than down pillows and are made with the feathers of waterfowl, too.
-A feather pillow is a budget-friendly alternative to a down pillow; they’re light and fluffy, but don’t usually hold their shape as long.
-Plus, the quills on these feathers can poke through the pillow cover, causing discomfort.
+Feather pillows feel a little firmer than down and are made with the feathers of waterfowl, too.
+A feather pillow is another budget-friendly alternative to a down pillow; they’re light and fluffy, but don’t usually hold their shape as long.
+Additionally, the quills on these feathers can poke through the cover, causing discomfort.

-Polyester Fiberfill, or Poly-Fil, is one of the most inexpensive pillow fillings you can buy.
+Polyester Fiberfill, or Poly-Fil, is one of the most inexpensive fillings you can buy.
 These pillows are soft, lightweight, and moldable, but often develop lumps.
-You can find numerous Poly-Fil pillows at most Walmarts, Targets, and other big brand name stores’ bedding sections because they’re one of the most affordable options.
-Not that Poly-Fil is necessarily unhealthy, but the harsh chemicals used to make this material pose more risks to your health than say a feather pillow or wool pillow.
+You can find numerous Poly-Fil options at most Walmarts, Targets, and other big brand name stores’ bedding sections because they’re one of the most affordable options.
+Not that Poly-Fil is necessarily unhealthy, but the harsh chemicals used to make this material pose more risks to your health than say feather or wool.
 When buying a pillow for a small child, we recommend investing in something all-natural.

 All-natural latex and synthetic latex are becoming popular filling options for pillows.
 You can find latex in a solid foam, or shredded, similar to how memory foam filling can differ.
 Latex is cushioning but more responsive than memory foam, so it offers a more lifting feeling rather than cradling.
-The production of synthetic latex requires various harsh chemicals, so as always, we recommend choosing an organic latex pillow made with 100% natural latex.
+The production of synthetic latex requires various harsh chemicals, so as always, we recommend choosing an 100% natural latex pillow.
 Latex is a bit more expensive than memory foam, but it’s also a more durable material, so it’s less likely to sag with use.

 Wool, sourced from sheep, has been used as a filling for pillows, mattresses, blankets, and other sleep accessories for thousands of years.
 In fact, some of the first mattresses contained segments of wool to create cushioning comfort.
-Wool is an all-natural material free from harsh chemicals but can clump up after a while, creating inconsistent support in your pillow.
+Wool is an all-natural material free from harsh chemicals but can clump up after a while, creating inconsistent support.